Posterior asymptotics in Wasserstein metrics on the real line: Introduction

 To the best of our knowledge, this paper is the first result on posterior asymptotics with the Wasserstein metric.
 The remainder of this paper is organized as follows.
-In Section \ref{sec:prelim}, we provide well-known results about posterior asymptotics and Wasserstein metrics for reader's convenience.
-Results on the posterior consistency and its convergence rate with respect to $W_p$, for $1\leq p < \infty$, are considered in Sections \ref{sec:consistency} and \ref{sec:rates}, respectively.
-Posterior asymptotics with respect to $W_\infty$ will be studied in Section \ref{sec:rates-infty}.
-Section \ref{sec:dpm} considers more details with a specific example, the Dirichlet process mixture of normal prior.
+Results on posterior consistency and its convergence rate with respect to $W_p$, for $1\leq p < \infty$, are considered in Sections \ref{sec:consistency} and \ref{sec:rates}, respectively.
+Posterior asymptotics with respect to $W_\infty$ is studied in Section \ref{sec:rates-infty}.
+Section \ref{sec:example} considers more details with specific examples.
 Some numerical results complementing our theory are provided in Section \ref{sec:sim}.
 Concluding remarks and proofs are given in Sections \ref{sec:conclusion} and \ref{sec:proof}, respectively.